BxCppDev/bxprotobuftools/README.md

 This is a very preliminary work, not ready for production yet...
 Some documentation and examples are still needed too.

-bxjsontools  has been  initiated  in the  framework  of the  SuperNEMO physics experiment software.
+bxprotobuftools  has been  initiated  in the  framework  of the  SuperNEMO physics experiment software.

 **Note for SuperNEMO users**: